How to Make Perfect Kolaczkis

 Kolaczkis: The Original Recipe

-Usually, when I post a recipe, I’ll tweak it and play with it until it’s got my own kind of spin on it.
-This time, the ingredients are all the same, the measures unchanged.
-The only thing I had to work on were the instructions.
+Usually, when I post a recipe, I tweak it and play with it until I get it just the way I like.
+This time, the ingredients are the measurements are exactly how my husband’s grandmother wrote them down.
+The only thing I had to work on was the instructions.

-Because this is a family recipe, it’s been made a hundred times.
+Because this is a family recipe, it’s been made hundreds of times between all the generations of people making these each year.
 The note card in our recipe box is stained and a little wrinkled.
 But the instructions stop at how to put the dough together and bake it.

 Everyone in the family already knows the rest since they’ve been making it for ages.
 All they need is a yearly reminder of the basics.
 So, the only change I’ve made to this recipe is outlining the implied information.